Finding Primary Source Materials

 - World Digital Library — Supported by UNESCO: This resource makes available on the Internet, free of charge and in multilingual format, significant primary materials from countries and cultures around the world.

 Here are some resources for creating citations in three common styles.
-As always, contact us via one of the options in the right-hand menu if you have questions!

 - Guide to citing primary sources in Chicago style from the Library of Congress.